MalaganMan/Panels/JaniKasurinen/Fantom-S - SonicCell  - Patch Converter/README.txt

 - 2026 July 15th: Temporary Request has been streamlined to go without any delays.
 Will cause problems if simultaneous dump from in example Editors are asked.
 Based on flags of requested parts in sequence.
 Every device can now also Save and Load Rhythms.
 - 2026 July 16th: Temporary Rhythm memory blocks are now intialized also when asking whole Temporary.
 MC-909 had never before MC909_Rhythm intialized, so it didn't work before.
 Rhythm memoryblock size is checked more accurately before saving to avoid problems.
 - 2026 July 18th: All Temporary buffers can now be requested, saved and load.
 Can also select to request only Performance and Patches.
 "SEND" - now sends edited hex with calcutated checksums.
+- 2026 July 18th 22:14 A Clock: Now it actually works with proper checksums.